wearsshoes/arabic-diacritization-chrome/ROADMAP.md

 ### Bugs
 - 0.4.1 Some problems with DOM element matching; cannot always find correct element to replace.
+- 0.4.1 If you navigate away from the page, the diacritization doesn't stop, and there's some chance of messing up the new page.
+- 0.4.1 When replacing with original, re-indexes DOM.
+- 0.4.1 The widget doesn't know when re-indexing has happened.
 - 0.4.2 Webpage saves don't work properly, and don't show up properly.
+- 0.4.2 The partial diacritization doesn't work sometimes.
 - 0.4.2 Repeated requests lead to really weird results.
 - 0.4.3 Claude still giving malformed results pretty often.
 - 1.0 Claude still attempts translation sometimes.
 Check that the number of non-diacritic arabic letters in prompt matches number of arabic letters in response.